notmarek/SendToClient/README.md

 ## **Limitations:**

-qBittorrent, Transmission,  Deluge and Flood (this lets you use anything flood supports) are supported, if you want to see your client added leave a comment.
+qBittorrent, Transmission, Deluge, ruTorrent, and Flood (this lets you use anything flood supports) are supported, if you want to see your client added leave a comment.

 ## **Supported sites:**